weisrc/sirdez/docs_src/data_types/record.md

 - `headSd` is the header that will indicate the amount of entries in the record.
 - `keySd` is the serializer/deserializer for the key components of the record.

-## Asynchronous

-`sd.asyncRecord` is available, but should be avoided because it is slow.

 ## Usage

 A simple record that indexes users by id.